 - The nearby Jiangsu and Zhejiang provinces surrounding Shanghai.

-- All of the Guangdong province, which includes the cities of Shenzhen and Guangzhou.
+- All of the Guangdong province, which includes the cities of Shenzhen and Guangzhou. (coming soon)

 For travelers that attempt to travel beyond these borders, you’ll be stopped at the train station, airport or other port when they ask to see your passport.